scipion-chem/docs/docs/publications/scipion-chem_vds/index.rst

 Scipion-chem VDS Data
 ================================

-This repository contains all the data discussed in the Scipion-chem paper.
+This documentation contains all the data discussed in the Scipion-chem paper.
 These are:

 Virtual Drug Screening workflow example (4erf_workflow)
 -----------------------------------------------------------